gromacs/releng/docs/workflow.rst

    and does some preparatory steps.
 It also reads a set of configurations to test from :file:`release-matrix.txt` in the source repo, using ``prepare_multi_configuration_build()`` Python function, and reads the configuration into a data structure.
+It also extracts version information from the source repository (using :file:`get-version-info.py` build script), since the regressiontests repository does not contain this.
 2. The workflow checks the latest successful builds in the packaging builds, and if these are not built from the correct commit, it triggers new builds for them.
-The source tarball is built first, and its version extracted to be used in the regressiontests tarball (since the regressiontests repo does not contain version information).
+The regressiontests tarball is built first, and its MD5 sum is checked against the one specified in the source tarball.
+For a `RELEASE` build, a mismatch fails the build, otherwise it only produces a note in the console output.
    The packaging builds also compute MD5 sums for the tarballs, and these are accessible from Jenkins.
 3. After the tarballs are available, the workflow runs each configuration from the test matrix in parallel, using ``run_build()``, and the standard :file:`gromacs.py` build script from the source tarball.